bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Asset_Issuing.rst

        - decimals: the number of decimal places which is in the range of 0~8, and 0 means no decimal place.

-       - totalSupply: the total supply of the asset which is in the range of 0~2^63-1, and 0 means no limitation for the tokens.
+       - totalSupply: the total supply of the tokens which are in the range of 0~2^63-1, and 0 means no limitation for the tokens.

        - icon:  Base64 bit encoding, and the size of the icon file is less than 32k.